java-2022-04/java-2022-04-EN2-Java-Advanced-Part-2/05_testing/TestingExercises.md

     * Bonus: Test with result greater than 3 billion, Test division by 0
 6. Refactor your Exercise1.isValidPassword method and create a new class PasswordChecker
     * It should have the (non static) method isValidPassword in it (make sure everything still compiles and the tests within your exercise is still working)
-    * Implement a solution that allows you to see the reason for invalidity of the given password.
+    * testdrive an implementation of a solution that allows you to see the reason for invalidity of the given password.